Faces Behind Curtains: Astana Opera’s Crew Brings Art to Life Through Hard Work and Innovation

 Shoe department

 Passing through another labyrinth of theatrical corridors, we finally reach the shoe department.
-Here we are greeted by its deputy head, Maiken Kadyrova.
+Here we are greeted by its head, Maiken Kadyrova.
 She attends to hundreds, if not thousands, of carefully organized shoes.
 Kadyrova has been working as a shoe supervisor for 25 years, and her face lights up when she talks about her craft.
 She quickly traverses the room, grabbing at shoes and pointing out details.

 Shoe supervisor Maiken Kadyrova’s face lights up as she points out every detail in differences between ballet and opera shoes.
 Photo credit: Aida Dosbergenova/The Astana Times